 Notes

 - If you'd like to turn this casserole into a complete meal, add 1-2 cups of uncooked riced cauliflower to the ground beef/onion and cook everything together.
-You'll need to increase the olive oil by 1-2 tablespoons.
+Increase the olive oil by 1-2 tablespoons.

-- You can make this recipe with ground chicken or turkey thighs.
+- You can make this recipe with ground chicken or turkey.
 It won't be the same, but it's still good.
-I recommend using ground chicken thighs, not chicken breast, which is too lean.
+I recommend using ground dark meat, as white meat is too lean.

 - You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 Reheat them gently in the microwave at 50% power.
 You can also freeze individual servings for up to three months.